annecmg/annecmg.github.io/people.md

 ---
 ## Anne Kupczok

+Assistant professor
-**E-mail:** anne . kupczok @ wur . nl
+**Contact:** anne . kupczok @ wur . nl

 ![Anne](KEC_small.png)

-> I am an assistant professor in the Bioinformatics group at Wageningen University since August 2020.
+I am an assistant professor in the Bioinformatics group at Wageningen University since August 2020.
 I am a bioinformatician by training with a particular interest how microbes and viruses evolve and how the interaction with eukaryotic hosts impact their evolution.
->
-> In my research, I infer the diversity within microbial populations from genomes and metagenomes, where I focus on the interaction between organisms, such as phages and bacteria, and the consequences of this interaction on genome evolution.
+In my research, I infer the diversity within microbial populations from genomes and metagenomes, where I focus on the interaction between organisms, such as phages and bacteria, and the consequences of this interaction on genome evolution.
 I am interested in understanding how different evolutionary processes (mutation, recombination, and horizontal gene transfer) contribute to viral and microbial evolution.

 Complete list of publications in [pubmed](https://www.ncbi.nlm.nih.gov/pubmed/?term=Anne+Kupczok).